Doveymd/100-days-of-code/log.md

 **Thoughts** I will try again tomorrow.
 Maybe I will use a different sight for reference.

 **Link(s) to work**:
-### Day6:Jan 9 2017
+### Day8:Jan 11 2017

-**Today's Progress**:  Got the buttons on portfolio to work!I used bootstraps buttons for the links to my social media.
-I used CSS for the text right before the buttons.
-Have to admit, I like the way they look.
+**Today's Progress**:  Got thumbnails to work in firefox but not ie. I am going to set them aside until I am in clean up.

-**Thoughts** Tomorrow I will play with the thumb nails.
-I am not even sure where to begin.
+**Thoughts** Tomorrow we will mess with Getting the about me looking good.
+That at least should be easy.

-**Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/
+**Link(s) to work**:http://codepen.io/Doveymd/full/ZLbQdp/